As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure

-Shepherd’s Pie (it seems that many of us don’t know how to spell shepherd and the #1 Googled spelling is Shepard?
+Shepherd’s Pie (it seems that many of us don’t know how to spell shepherd and the #1 Googled spelling is Shepard’s pie?
 Go figure.) is a classic comfort food recipe.
 Like Swedish Meatballs and Meatloaf, has it’s beginnings in leftovers.
 Humble beginnings are the trademark of all great comfort foods.
 This easy shepherd’s pie with beef is a great one.

-In its originality this dish was created with leftover potatoes, veggies, meat, and fat drippings from the evening’s meal are how this dish was made.
-They would layer them up, add a bit more spice or fresh herbs on top to pretend they weren’t giving you last night’s supper, and put it into the fire to get hot and bubbling.
+In its originality this dish was created with leftover potatoes, veggies, meat, and fat drippings from the evening’s meal.
+The ingredients were layered up with a bit more spice or fresh herbs on top to pretend it’s not last night’s supper, and put it into the fire to get hot and bubbling.
 Lunch is served!

-In my family, Shepherd’s Pie isn’t made with leftovers.
-It is made on purpose.
+In my family, Shepherd’s Pie is made with ingredients intentionally for the pie.
 This comfort food is preferred over traditional meat and potatoes any day!

 This recipe is an easier, faster, and less intimidating version of Shepherd’s Pie that anyone can tackle.
 I use pre-made ingredients that simply need assembling and baking… easy!
 Use your favorite gravy, potatoes, and veggies.
 Heck, even go for ground lamb to make it authentic!

 easy Shepherd’s Pie ideas:

-- try sweet potatoes in place of traditional
+- try sweet potatoes or cauliflower in place of traditional potatoes

 - make your own mashed potatoes